1932 The So-Called Shot

 Few of his home runs were wasted.
 They were well placed and well timed for the occasion.
 Three homers in a World Series game, done twice.
 The first homer ever hit at Yankee Stadium.
 The first homer in All-Star Game history.
 Three homers in one of his very last games, as though departing baseball in a scripted blaze of glory.

 Whatever the motive, the Babe’s theatrics arose out of a plethora of acrimony that had developed between the Yankees and Cubs going into the World Series.
-The genesis of that tension was former Cub—and current Yankee—manager Joe McCarthy.
+The genesis of that tension was former Cubs—and current Yankees—manager Joe McCarthy.

 When Wrigley followed through with his plan, he told the press: “I have always wanted a world championship team, and I am not sure that Joe McCarthy is the man to give me that kind of team.”

 It was a statement that would haunt the Cubs.
 Twice over the next five years, Chicago would reach the World Series looking for that championship sans McCarthy.
-The New York Yankees would deny them both times.
+Both times, the Yankees would get in the way.

 The man leading the Yankees from the dugout on both occasions: Joe McCarthy.